solanovisitor/ForeML/README.md

 poetry add <package-name>
 ```

-## Basic usage
+## :mage: Basic usage
-1. You will find the configurations for your runs in the config folder.
+**1. :file_folder: You will find the configurations for your runs in the config folder.**
    Change the paths in the main.yaml file to your personal directories that contain your data.
 For example:
 ```bash
 raw:
   path: /home/user/ForeML/data/raw/test_data.csv
 ```
-2. Also, the main.yaml file points to the parameters regarding the data processing and model training:
+**2. :clipboard: The main.yaml file points to the parameters regarding the data processing and model training:**
 ```bash
 defaults:
   - process: lstm